lostsucks/snippets/README.md

 > [!NOTE]
 > Almost 99% of these require 1.21+ & Skript-Reflect

-<div>Lots of my Skript snippets i've made!
+Lots of my Skript snippets i've made!
-These are updated every few days with new and updated skripts</div>
+These are updated every few days with new and updated skripts

 > [!WARNING]
 > These are meant to show inspiration.